Enid girl chases dream playing violin

 OSAI is an intensive, two-week residential academy for serious, disciplined and motivated high school students.
 Students study with nationally renowned artists in the field of acting, chorus, creative writing, dance, drawing and painting, film and video, orchestra and photography.

-Emma was the youngest participant and the only person in Northwest Oklahoma to be selected for the honor in orchestra.
+Emma was one of the youngest participants and the only person in Northwest Oklahoma to be selected for the honor in orchestra.
 Participants are selected from seven blind auditions held around the state.

+“I didn’t think I had a good audition and felt like I wouldn’t be chosen,” Emma said.

 “I was nervous and had a “shaky bow” but they also grade on tone and sight reading so it wasn’t just one thing,” Emma said.